 Nishkraman usually takes place in the fourth month of a child’s life when their sensory organs have fully developed so that the child can cope with the natural environment, heat, and air.
 Because according to Hindu beliefs, man is composed of ether, air, fire, water, and earth.
 The father of the child asks that the blessings of these five substances be granted to his son for his health and well-being.

-Annaprashana ritual is performed at 6 or 7 months after the child is born.
-It is believed that the child has acquired infection in its stomach during its gestation through its mother’s womb.
+The Annaprashana ritual is performed in the sixth month after the child is born.
+It is believed that the child has acquired an infection in its stomach during its gestation through its mother’s womb.
 It is also believed that the digestive system becomes active during this period due to the growth of teeth; therefore, the child’s stomach is ready to receive solid food.

 During the Annaprashana ceremony, the child is given food made from ghee (clarified butter) or mixed with yogurt and honey.
 Mantras are recited, and food is offered to the Gods.